Suicide Laws in India

 - While the above Section has been decriminalised it still remains to be a part of the IPC and has not been repealed from the Code

-- Once recent instance states that a runaway couple allegedly attempted suicide at Ashoknagar police station in Bengaluru by consuming hair dye.
+- One recent instance states that a runaway couple allegedly attempted suicide at Ashoknagar police station in Bengaluru by consuming hair dye.
 However, the local media reported that they were booked under Section 309.
-Further, again an inmate at Gurgaon’s Bhondsi jail who had allegedly tried to kill himself with a pair of scissors, was reported to have been booked under Section 309 of the IPC again.
+Further, again an inmate at Gurgaon’s Bhondsi jail, who had allegedly tried to kill himself with a pair of scissors, was reported to have been booked under Section 309 of the IPC .

-- Many senior police officers have also agreed to the fact that there is a huge lack of awareness amongst officers at the level of the police station about the relatively new MHCA and that they are more prone to follow the provisions under Section 309 of the IPC instead.
+- Many senior police officers have also agreed to the fact that there is a huge lack of awareness amongst officers in the police about the relatively new MHCA and that they are more prone to follow the provisions under Section 309 of the IPC instead.

 Suicide Prevention bodies and helplines in India

-Over the years, a number of organizations, spreading awareness and helping nd providing aid to persons suffering from mental illness have been established.
+Over the years, a number of organizations, spreading awareness, helping and providing aid to persons suffering from mental illness have been established.
 Some of the noteworthy ones have been given below: